The Making of Admission Webhooks, Part 2: The Implementation

 And for all these routes, they have several pre-handler hooks before them:

-These four hooks are the condition blocks in the flow chart above.
+These four fastify hooks (not to be confused with admission webhooks) are the condition blocks in the flow chart above.
 Each one serves as a middleware, so the handler itself won’t be bothered unless necessary.

-It guarantees when a request reaches the mutating route (
+It guarantees a request reaches the mutating route (

 - It’s not a dry-run request.